 Then, inspired by several children’s fantasy books that featured Celtic harps, and after spending a half year in Wales studying medieval Welsh bardic poetry, Jane bought her first harp.
 A whole new realm opened for her of music creation – that of arranging one’s own music, composing, and the magic of unearthing the music in the moment: improvisation.
 She and her harp have never turned back!

-From there Jane has found that with her harp she can weave everything she loves into a musical or magical adventure.
+From there Jane has found that with her harp she can weave everything she loves into a musical adventure.
 That adventure with story, folklore, song, art and nature’s magic finds expression here in Forest Halls.

 Magical Nature And Art